alexandre-daubois/phikl/README.md

 [![PHPUnit](https://github.com/alexandre-daubois/phikl/actions/workflows/ci.yaml/badge.svg)](https://github.com/alexandre-daubois/phikl/actions/workflows/ci.yaml)

-This is a PHP binding for Apple's PKL language.
+Phikl (pronounced "_fickle_") is a PHP binding for Apple's PKL language.
 This library uses the official PKL CLI tool from Apple and provides a PHP interface to it.

 This library is still in development and is not yet ready for production use.